bitcoin-santa-cruz/ethereum-101/using-geth.md

 Geth (Go Ethereum), the latest versions are available here: https://github.com/ethereum/go-ethereum/releases
 Grab the flavor for your operating system of choice.

 Fancy launch scripts and a genesis file.
 Both provided in the "geth-toolkit" folder (geth not included).
+Download this repo to grab it all in one fell swoop: https://github.com/bitcoin-santa-cruz/ethereum-101/archive/master.zip

 That's it for now.<sup>1</sup>